-This Netflix Hack Lets You See What You First Watched & It's A Journey
+This Netflix Hack Lets You See The First Show You Ever Marathoned & It'll Be A JOURNEY

 Netflix seems like it's always there for you, and always will be.
 Whether you associate the streaming service with hibernating on a night in alone, or cuddling up with someone special, it's sure to be on everyone's minds this Valentine's Day in one way or another.
 In honor of the holiday, Netflix has a hack for seeing what you first watched all in a row — aka your very first marathon.